quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part80_Summary.md

 ---

 #### Reward Signals
 Background context explaining reward signals.
-According to reinforcement learning theory, \(R_t\) represents a reward signal that is not an object or event in the animal's environment but rather a concept used by the agent.
+According to reinforcement learning theory, $R_t$ represents a reward signal that is not an object or event in the animal's environment but rather a concept used by the agent.
 This reward signal, along with the environment, defines the problem that a reinforcement learning agent needs to solve.
 If relevant, add code examples with explanations.
 :p What are reward signals according to reinforcement learning theory?
 ??x